ExtensionOp Contract

 3. Why a spec is needed before implementation

 A raw StdTensorOp::Extension(Arc<dyn ExtensionOp>) carrier is simple to add but underspecified on its own.
-This specification answers five questions that must be fixed for graph interning, AD caching, serialization boundaries, and runtime dispatch to remain deterministic:
+This specification answers six questions that must be fixed for graph interning, AD caching, serialization boundaries, and runtime dispatch to remain deterministic:

 1. What makes two extension ops equal?
 Answered normatively in Section 5.